-When a Supplier has taken all reasonable steps to effectively mitigate the risk posed by the unsafe road vehicle or approved road vehicle components, the recall can be made inactive.
-A recall with an inactive status does not affect the statutory rights of consumers and the public may continue to access information about the recall through the recall's website at www.vehiclerecalls.gov.au.
-However, when a recall becomes inactive, the Supplier no longer needs to actively promote the recall and the Department's reporting expectation ceases.
-Should additional vehicles be remediated after the recall has closed, it must be reported to the Department.
+When a Supplier has taken satisfactory steps to effectively mitigate the risk posed by the unsafe road vehicle or approved road vehicle components, the recall may be given a Not-Reporting status.
+A recall with a Not-Reporting status does not affect the statutory rights of consumers.
+The public may continue to access information about the recall through the Department's recalls website at www.vehiclerecalls.gov.au and have vehicles rectified under the recall.
+However, when a recall becomes not-reporting, the Supplier can cease actively promoting the recall and the Department's monthly reporting requirement ceases.
+The Supplier should submit reports when further vehicles are rectified, preferably within six months.
+If all outstanding vehicles or components are reported rectified or disposed of, the recall will be given a closed status.
+The department's Supplier's guide to vehicle recall notreporting status contains additional information.